-Lupus treatments fall into two main categories: Disease-modifying medications and medications for managing lupus symptoms.
-Since lupus can cause such a wide variety of symptoms, many different classes of drugs are used to treat it.
-A few drugs are specifically approved by the Food and Drug Administration (FDA) for lupus, but several drugs approved for other conditions are commonly prescribed off-label to treat lupus.
+Lupus treatments fall into two main categories: disease-modifying medications and medications for managing lupus symptoms.
+Because lupus can cause such a wide variety of symptoms, many different classes of drugs are used to treat it.
+A few drugs are specifically approved by the U.S. Food and Drug Administration (FDA) for lupus, but several medications approved for other conditions are commonly prescribed off-label to treat lupus.

-Guidelines for lupus medications are based on the severity of the disease, which organs or tissues are involved, the age and overall health of the patient, and any other health conditions or medications being taken.
+Guidelines for lupus treatment plans are based on the severity of the disease, which organs or tissues are involved, a person’s age and overall health, and any other health conditions or medications being taken.

 NSAIDs can ease fever and mild pain and inflammation.
-Some NSAIDs such as Aspirin, Motrin (Ibuprofen), and Naproxen are available over the counter, while Celebrex (Celecoxib) and Indocin (Indomethacin) require a prescription.
+Some NSAIDs such as aspirin, ibuprofen (Motrin), and naproxen are available over the counter, while celecoxib (Celebrex) and indomethacin (Indocin) require a prescription.
 NSAIDs are believed to work by inhibiting the production of chemicals that promote inflammation and blood clot formation in the body.
-Taken regularly at high doses, some NSAIDs can cause gastrointestinal problems and abnormal bleeding.
+Taken regularly at high doses, some NSAIDs can cause gastrointestinal problems, kidney problems, and abnormal bleeding.

 In lupus, the body’s immune system attacks tissues and organs, causing inflammation, damage, and symptoms.
 DMARDs suppress elements of the immune system involved in these autoimmune attacks.
-Some disease-modifying lupus medications are considered maintenance treatments, taken long-term to help prevent disease flares and slow the progression of lupus damage.
-Some DMARDs may be taken only during disease flares.
+Some disease-modifying lupus medications are considered maintenance treatments, taken long term to help prevent lupus flares and slow the progression of lupus damage.
+Some DMARDs may be taken only during disease flare-ups.

-There are several different types of disease-modifying medications for lupus.
-Antimalarials, which include Plaquenil (Hydroxychloroquine) and Aralen (Chloroquine), are one of the oldest classes of drugs used to treat lupus, and they are still used widely today.
-Antimalarials are taken by mouth.
-Cytoxan (Cyclophosphamide) is a chemotherapy drug for cancer.
-It is administered intravenously.
-Cytoxan is most likely to be prescribed in cases of lung or kidney involvement.
-Immunosuppressants prescribed for lupus include Imuran (Azathioprine), Methotrexate, and Myfortic (Mycophenolic acid).
+There are several types of disease-modifying medications for lupus.
+Antimalarial drugs, which include hydroxychloroquine (Plaquenil) and chloroquine (Aralen), are among the oldest classes of drugs used to treat lupus, and they are still used widely today.
+Antimalarials are taken orally (by mouth).

-Since DMARDs suppress aspects of the immune system, many of these lupus treatments can increase your risk for contracting infections.
-Each DMARD has specific side effects and different levels of risk.
-Your doctor can help you understand the benefits and risks of each lupus medication based on your medical history and individual condition.
+Because DMARDs suppress aspects of the immune system, many of these lupus treatments can increase your risk of contracting infections.
+Each DMARD has specific side effects and particular levels of risk.
+Your doctor can help you understand the risks and benefits of each lupus medication based on your medical history and individual condition.

-Corticosteroids such as Prednisone, Dexamethasone, Methylprednisolone, and the closely related drug Acthar Gel can help suppress disease activity during acute flares or in cases of severe kidney or central nervous system (CNS — brain and spine) involvement.
+Corticosteroids such as prednisone, dexamethasone, methylprednisolone, and repository corticotropin injection (Acthar Gel), a closely related drug, can help suppress disease activity during acute flares or in cases of severe kidney or central nervous system (CNS — brain and spine) involvement.
 Corticosteroids, also called steroids, are powerful medications that suppress immune activity and relieve inflammation.
 Corticosteroids may be administered intravenously or taken orally.
 In cases of lupus rash, topical corticosteroid creams may also be prescribed.

-Taken for short periods of time, corticosteroids are safe and effective.
-However, taken long-term, corticosteroids can cause serious side effects including osteoporosis, cataracts, and serious metabolic disorders such as diabetes and Cushing syndrome.
+Taken for short periods, corticosteroids are safe and effective.
+However, if used long term, corticosteroids can cause serious side effects including osteoporosis, cataracts, and serious metabolic disorders such as diabetes and Cushing’s syndrome.

 Lupus can cause a wide array of symptoms.
 Some lupus symptoms can become severe enough to be life-threatening, while others can cause disability or lowered quality of life.
 Symptom management medications can help manage some lupus symptoms, but unlike DMARDs, they do not treat the underlying disease.

-About half of those with lupus have proteins called antiphospholipid antibodies (also called lupus anticoagulant) in their blood that promote the formation of thromboses (dangerous blood clots inside the blood vessels).
-Many people with lupus take anticoagulants, or blood thinners, such as Coumadin (Warfarin) and Liquaemin (Heparin) to help prevent thromboses.
+About half of those with lupus have proteins called antiphospholipid antibodies (also called lupus anticoagulants) in their blood that promote the formation of dangerous blood clots inside the blood vessels (thromboses).
+Many people with lupus take anticoagulants (blood thinners) such as warfarin (Coumadin) and heparin (Liquaemin) to help prevent thromboses.
 Aspirin is also taken as a blood thinner.

-Approximately 25 to 30 percent of people with lupus have hypertension (high blood pressure) due to the disease or side effects of medications.
-Hypertension silently damages organs and raises the risk for stroke and heart attack.
+According to the Johns Hopkins Lupus Center, anywhere from 25 percent to 50 percent of people with lupus have high blood pressure caused by the disease or side effects of medications.
+High blood pressure silently damages organs and raises the risk of stroke and heart attack.
 Many people with lupus take antihypertensive drugs, of which there are a number of classes.
-Diuretics (water pills) such as Lasix (Furosemide), angiotensin-converting enzyme (ACE) inhibitors such as Lotensin (Benazepril), calcium channel blockers such as Verapamil, and beta blockers such as Metaprolol are just a few examples of antihypertensive drugs.

-Antidepressants such as Celexa (Citalopram), Cymbalta (Duloxetine), Prozac (Fluoxetine), and Zoloft (Sertraline) can address depression in people with lupus, and certain antidepressants have been shown to relieve fatigue or neuropathic pain.
+Antidepressants such as citalopram (Celexa), duloxetine (Cymbalta), fluoxetine (Prozac), and sertraline (Zoloft) can address depression in people with lupus.
+Certain antidepressants have been shown to relieve fatigue or neuropathic pain.

-If NSAIDs fail to relieve pain caused by lupus, opioids such as Codeine, Ultram (Tramadol), and Percocet (Oxycodone/Acetaminophen) may be needed.
+If NSAIDs fail to relieve pain caused by lupus, opioids such as codeine, tramadol (Ultram), and oxycodone/acetaminophen (Percocet) may be needed.
 Opioids are believed to work on the brain by altering the body’s ability to perceive pain.
 According to the National Institute on Drug Abuse, regular use of opioids — even as prescribed by a doctor — can lead to dependence.
 If misused, opioids can cause overdose and death.

 Some people with lupus prefer to try natural treatments and report relief from certain symptoms when they use complementary or alternative treatments such as medical cannabis, dietary supplements, or acupuncture.

 Currently, there is no cure for lupus.
-The good news is that while lupus is not currently curable, the prognosis for people with lupus is better than ever.
+The good news is that although lupus is not currently curable, the prognosis for people with lupus is better than ever.
 Before modern treatments for lupus, less than 50 percent of people lived for five years after being diagnosed.
-Now the five-year survival rate is 95 percent, and the majority of people with lupus live a normal average lifespan.
+Now the five-year survival rate is 95 percent, according to the Lupus Foundation, and the majority of people with lupus live a normal average life span.

-Certain foods have been shown to exacerbate lupus symptoms.
+Certain foods have been shown to make lupus symptoms worse.
 These include garlic, which may strengthen the immune system, and alfalfa sprouts, which contain a protein that may promote inflammation.
-Drinking alcohol can make some medications less effective and interact with other drugs (including NSAIDs) in a dangerous way.
-Those with hypertension should minimize their salt intake to avoid serious complications.
+Drinking alcohol can make some medications less effective and interact dangerously with other drugs (including NSAIDs).
+Those with high blood pressure should minimize their salt intake to avoid serious complications.

 Some people with lupus may benefit from dietary supplements if they are low on certain nutrients.
 For instance, doctors may recommend that those with osteoporosis increase their intake of calcium and vitamin D.